adarlan/eks-lab/README.md

 # Navigate into the project directory
 cd eks-lab

-# Create a new private repository
+# Create a new private repository in your account
 gh repo create eks-lab --private

 # Set the 'origin' remote to your new private repository